ls1intum/Artemis/docs/user/metis.rst

 ^^^^^^^^^^^^^
 Posts, that are specifically related to a certain lecture.
 These posts have to be created on the detail page of the lecture they belong to.
-However, they are listed in the course discussion overview (see :ref:`Metis Course-wide Posts & Course Discussion Overview`).
+However, they are listed in the course discussion overview (see :ref:`Metis Course-wide Posts & Course Discussion Overview <course-wide>`).

 Exemplary lecture detail page with posts:

 |lecture-posts|

 Exercise Posts